minerva-proj/Case-Study-Data-Science/README.md

 * Class (binary, 1 for fake and 0 for genuine)

 # Preprocessing
 Before the data is used to train the machine learning models, it must be preprocessed.
-This includes splitting the data into training and test sets, and possibly performing feature scaling.
+This includes splitting the data into training, validation and test sets, and performing feature scaling.

 # Machine Learning Models
 The following supervised machine learning algorithms will be compared in this project: